-AJK Launches 4-day Polio Eradication Drive To Protect Children - UrduPoint
+AJK Launches 4-Day Polio Eradication Drive To Protect Children - UrduPoint

-MIRPUR, (UrduPoint / Pakistan Point News - 30th Aug, 2025) A nationwide polio eradication campaign is set to begin in Azad Jammu and Kashmir (AJK) on September 1st, targeting approximately 742,500 children under the age of five, the local correspondent of APP reported this from Mirpur on Saturday.
+MIRPUR, (UrduPoint / Pakistan Point News - 31st Aug, 2025) The Azad Jammu and Kashmir (AJK) government is set to launch a 4-day national polio eradication drive starting from September 1st, the local correspondent of APP reported this from Mirpur on Sunday.

-The AJK State Health Department sources told APP that the four-day drive, which will conclude on September 4th, aims to immunize children across all 10 districts of AJK through a comprehensive network of mobile teams and fixed centers.
+According to the details, the campaign aims to immunize approximately 742,500 children under the age of five across all 10 districts of AJK.
+In Muzaffarabad, over 135,000 children will be targeted for vaccination.

-To ensure the success of the campaign, the AJK State Health Department has made elaborate arrangements.
-Over 4,000 mobile teams, comprising more than 5,000 workers, will visit door-to-door to administer polio vaccine drops.
-Additionally, 448 fixed centers will be established at local government hospitals and subordinate health facilities, providing easy access to vaccination services.
+In this regard, the AJK State Health Department has made elaborate arrangements for the campaign.
+Over 4,000 mobile teams of paramedical staff will visit door-to-door to administer polio vaccine drops, while 448 fixed centers will be established at local government hospitals and health facilities.
+A total of 5,000 workers will be involved in the campaign, and 169 transit points will be set up to ensure maximum coverage.

-In Muzaffarabad, the metropolis of AJK, over 135,000 children under five years old will be targeted for vaccination.

-In Mirpur district, District Health Officer Dr. Fida Hussain reported that 76,656 children under five years old will receive polio vaccinations.
-To achieve this, 431 mobile teams of paramedics will be deployed across 51 zones, visiting homes and serving at 41 fixed centers and 14 transit points.
+In Mirpur district, at least 76,656 children under five years of age will receive polio vaccinations.
+District Health Officer Dr. Fida Hussain, while exclusively talking to APP, said that 431 mobile teams of paramedics will visit door-to-door, while 41 fixed centers and 14 transit points will be set up to administer the vaccine.
+Parents are advised to fully cooperate with the mobile teams of paramedics to ensure their children receive the polio vaccine, he further added.

-A central polio control room has been set up in Muzaffarabad to monitor the campaign's progress and receive complaints.
-Furthermore, 844 area in-charges will supervise the drive at the union council level across AJK's 35 tehsils and 245 Union Councils.
+A central polio control room has been established in Muzaffarabad to monitor the campaign and receive complaints.
+The State Health Department's Polio Eradication Committee has made adequate arrangements to execute the campaign effectively, with 844 area in-charges supervising the drive at the union council level.

 APP/ahr/378